 - Online based section (online class): This section was offered almost exclusively on the web.
-The class met once at the end of the semester to present the final design projects.
-An optional brief meeting at the beginning of the semester was also held to go over the Blackboard tutorial and course syllabus similar to the ones in the traditional format, as well as for testing purposes.
+The online class required students to attend four face-to-face meetings during which main topics of the course were discussed and exams of the course were administered, and projects were presented.
 Course materials in the form of lecture notes, text-based supplementary materials, discussion groups, and testing were offered through the Internet.
 The course used Blackboard as the course delivery platform.
-Test questions were drawn from the same test bank used for the traditional section. - Traditional section (Mixed Mode): A separate section of this course was offered using a mix of traditional and Online based delivery means.
+Test questions were drawn from the same test bank used for the traditional section. - Traditional section: A separate section of this course was offered using a mix of traditional and online based delivery means.
 The class met regularly for lectures, assignments, and tests, while Blackboard was used to deliver course materials as well as conduct discussions and exams.
 Testing was accomplished via multiple-choice exams using questions selected by the instructor, and administered in class.
-The exams and assignments in this section were duplicates of those used for the Online-based section.
-Students receive face-to-face interaction with the instructor and students while at the same time being exposed to Online-based learning paradigms such as virtual real-time information, pictures, streaming video and audio clips.
+The exams and assignments in this section were duplicates of those used for the online-based section.
+Students receive face-to-face interaction with the instructor and students while at the same time being exposed to online-based learning paradigms such as virtual real-time information, pictures, streaming video and audio clips.
 Traditional approaches also extend to providing students with both "real" office hours and "virtual" office hours, working in both face-to-face teams and virtual teams.